-Let’s suppose, I need to reconcile vendor ledger balance.
-I will put ledger in the software, transfer it to Excel and get the same Vendor Excel for the Ledger.
+Let’s suppose, I need to reconcile the vendor ledger balance.
+I will put the ledger in the software, transfer it to Excel, and get the same Vendor Excel for the Ledger.
 All these reconciliations can be done in Excel.

 Excel will truly help us excel in Accounting and Taxation.

-Ans: In accounting and taxation, a deterred tax asset is when the tax amount is paid or the amount is carried forward.
-This carried forward amount can not still be recognized in the income statement.
+Ans: In accounting and taxation, a deferred tax asset is when the tax amount is paid or the amount is carried forward.
+This carried-forward amount can not still be recognized in the income statement.
 This value is created by taking the difference between the taxable income and book income.

 Accounting and taxation courses would throw more light on the topic of taxes.